-As a result, no Risk Concentrations within Counterparty Default Risk have been identified at 31 December 2019.
-B. System of governance
+As a result, no Risk Concentrations within Counterparty Default Risk have been identified at December 31, 2020.

 C.3.3.
 Risk mitigation techniques used for Counterparty Default risks

 Counterparty risks embedded in derivatives transactions are contained with strong collateral processes that Aegon Spaarkas has put in place in all of its derivatives, through the use of high quality collateral.
 Central clearing for parts of the derivatives markets has increased the collateral requirements and reduced counterparty risk.